-The project applies the approved monitoring methodology AMS-III.D (version 14) "Methane recovery in animal manure management systems".
-Also, monitoring requirements specified in the methodological "Tool to determine project emissions from flaring gases containing methane" /27/.
+The project applies the approved monitoring methodology AMS-III.D (version 14) "Methane recovery in animal manure management systems" and the monitoring requirements specified in the methodological "Tool to determine project emissions from flaring gases containing methane" /27/.

-According to AMS-III.D version 14, the monitoring consists of direct measurement of the amount of methane flared or fueled, and concerning leakage, no sources of emission were identified.
+According to AMS-III.D version 14, the monitoring consists of direct measurement of the amount of methane flared or fuelled.
+Concerning leakage, no sources of emission were identified.